-After consultation with the Associate Vice Chancellor for Student Affairs' designee, the Associate Vice Chancellor for Student Affairs has the authority to place a student on temporary suspension, which removes the student's right to be present on the College's physical and online/virtual premises for any reason without prior contact with Campus Police.
+After consultation with the Associate Vice Chancellor for Student Affairs or designee, the Vice Chancellor for Academic and Student Affairs has the authority to place a student on temporary suspension, which removes the student's right to be present on the College's physical and online/virtual premises for any reason without prior contact with Campus Police.
 During the ban, a no-contact order is in place.
 This ban is temporary and in place until a Judicial Affairs Committee hearing can be scheduled.
-The student shall receive written notice of the ban from the Associate Vice Chancellor for Student Affairs in accordance with the College's Banning Persons from College Property policy.
+The student shall receive written notice of the ban from the Vice Chancellor for Academic and Student Affairs in accordance with the College's Banning Persons from College Property policy.
 However, when circumstances require, the Director of Campus Police is authorized to ban the student in accordance with the College's Banning Persons from College Property policy.